telerik/winforms-docs/listview/getting-started.md

 {{endregion}}

-The last event of RadListView, which we are going to handle is the ViewTypeChanged event - fired when the ViewType of the control is changed.
+The last event of **RadListView**, which we are going to handle is the **ViewTypeChanged** event - fired when the **ViewType** of the control is changed.
 This event is convenient to set view specific settings.
 To handle the event, we will create three helper methods:

 * __SetupDetailsView__ - here we will set the __AllowArbitraryItemHeight__,  property to *true*, in order to allow the items to size themselves in height, according to their content.

-* __SetupIconsView__ - here we will define a custom size for the items, set some spacing between the items and again set the __AllowArbitraryItemHeight__, property to *true*
+* __SetupIconsView__ - here we will define a custom size for the items, set some spacing between the items and again set the __AllowArbitraryItemHeight__, property to *true*.

 * __SetupSimpleListView__ - in this method we will only set the __AllowArbitraryItemHeight__, property to *true*.

-In the ViewTypeChanged event handler, we will simply check which is the new view and call the corresponding setup method.
+In the **ViewTypeChanged** event handler, we will simply check which is the new view and call the corresponding setup method.

 #### Handling view type changes